 Land use risk

-We used a recently developed global land systems map produced by (16) to incorporate the risk of land-use change.
-This map is based on a global land systems map for the year 2000 (54) at a 9.25 km2 spatial resolution, but is refined based on recent land-cover and land-use datasets to a spatial resolution of 1 km2.
+We used a recently developed global land systems map produced by (16) to incorporate the risk of land use change.
+This map is based on a global land systems map for the year 2000 (54) at a 9.25 km2 spatial resolution, but is refined based on recent land-cover and land use datasets to a spatial resolution of 1 km2.
 (16) further estimated the impact of land use and land use intensity on biodiversity, with data originating from the PREDICTS project (53).
-They first matched their land-systems classes to varying intensity levels for each land-use type (for detailed conversion table, see ref (54)).
-This allowed (16) to calculate average biodiversity loss per land system (relative to an unimpacted baseline) by taking the mean model estimates of biodiversity loss per land-use intensity class from previous work (55).
+They first matched their land-systems classes to varying intensity levels for each land use type (for detailed conversion table, see ref (54)).
+This allowed (16) to calculate average biodiversity loss per land system (relative to an unimpacted baseline) by taking the mean model estimates of biodiversity loss per land use intensity class from previous work (55).
 The result gives average relative biodiversity gain or loss per land-system class.
-Here, we used their modelled mean estimates (following (56)) of relative percent biodiversity change for each land-system class for species abundance as a measure of the land-use pressure (Fig. S2).
+Here, we used their modelled mean estimates (following (56)) of relative percent biodiversity change for each land-system class for species abundance as a measure of the land use pressure (Fig. S2).

 Climate risk